 A superhero film that proves sequels can be better than the original, X2: X-Men United improves upon its predecessor in almost every way.
 The film, which is based on the beloved X-Men comic (and one of my all-time favourites) God Loves, Man Kills, has Professor X and Magneto setting their differences aside in favour of fighting for the greater good of mutant kind all while balancing Wolverine’s backstory, an abundance of mutant characters, beautiful action and hard hitting drama.
 The movie also features one of the best X-Men villains making their cinematic debut, William Stryker, played beautifully by Brian Cox and Alan Cumming’s amazing interpretation of X-Men mainstay, Nightcrawler.
 And, for the cherry on top, this film includes the debut of John Ottman’s now iconic X-Men theme.

-This is my favourite superhero film.
-Both versions of this film hold this title but I decided to write on the extended edition because I believe The Rogue Cut to be the definitive version of this film.
+Both versions of this film are fantastic in my opinion but I decided to write on the extended edition because I believe The Rogue Cut to be the definitive version of this film.
 Now, where do I even begin?
 Everything about this movie is incredible.
 Not only does it merge the original X-Men cast with the actors from First Class, but it manages to excite viewers on all fronts.
 Director Bryan Singer returns to the world he helped create and delivers an awe-inspiring, epic superhero film that includes stunning performances from Hugh Jackman, Michael Fassbender and James McAvoy, a solid adaptation of its source material, excellent action and drama and has one of the greatest superhero sequences ever in Quicksilver’s debut.
 Not only does the film undo the past mistakes of prior films, but it creates an extravagant, superhero blockbuster that tells an organic story and solidifies the return to form for the X-Men franchise.